 The Judge's Examination Committee has sixteen members and is appointed for three years.
-The committee includes four justices of the Supreme Court, elected by the Court en banc, four circuit court judges, four judges of the court of first instance, and a representative of the Faculty of Law of the University of Tartu, the Ministry of Justice, the Bar Association and the Prosecutor's Office.
+The committee includes four justices of the Supreme Court, four circuit court judges, four judges of the court of first instance, and a representative of the Faculty of Law of the University of Tartu, the Ministry of Justice, the Bar Association and the Prosecutor's Office.

-The appointment of the judges of the court of first instance by President Kersti Kaljulaid in 2019
+The appointment of the judges of the court of first instance by President Alar Karis in 2023

-Disciplinary Chamber of Judges \
+Disciplinary Chamber of Judges